 One thing to note when uploading your file: you will need to do some formatting in the Writing tab to ensure Atticus can format your contents.
 I suggest watching this short tutorial about how to prepare your Word DOCX for uploading to Atticus.

-Alternatively, you can start a new project and copy/paste your contents into Atticus.
+Alternatively, you can start a new project and create your content in Atticus.
 If you don’t want to reformat your existing document, this is actually pretty simple to do and helped me sort out the contents of my book.

 Either way, once your contents are in Atticus, you’re ready to go to the Writing tab to work on the project!